ansible/ansible-dev-tools/README.md

 The `ansible-dev-tools` package also offers an Ansible Devtools server which can be launched with `adt server`.
 Currently, this server only supports REST APIs for `ansible-creator`.

 Refer to the [server](https://github.com/ansible/ansible-dev-tools/blob/main/src/ansible_dev_tools/subcommands/server.py) code for available endpoints.

-**Note:** This is primarily for backend integrations and is not intended to be a user-facing functionality.
+**Note:** This is primarily for backend integrations and is not intended to be an user facing functionality.

 ## Documentation